-*this post contains affiliate links, meaning if you click-through and make a purchase I receive a small commision at no additional cost for you, This helps me to keep my site running.
+*this post contains affiliate links, meaning if you click-through and make a purchase I receive a small commision at no additional cost for you.
 For more information read here*

 Tips to increase productivity and get more done in less time

 Working from home is great, but it’s easy to get lost in the TV.
 I wake up in the morning and the first thing I do is get a cup of coffee and watch a series, 45 minutes later I realize that my to-do list is packed and the temptation is big to watch the next episode.

 Solution – Don’t turn on the TV, but go straight to work in the morning.
 You can watch TV at night as a reward for finishing all your tasks.
 If you are a binge-watcher like me try to set yourself a limit like ‘ I won’t watch more than two episodes a day.’
 Stick to it, and see how much your productivity increases.